 Bihong Huang, Research Fellow

-Joined the Asian Development Bank Institute as a research fellow in February 2016.
+Bihong Huang joined ADBI as a research economist in February 2016.

 With X. Chen and S. Li.
 The World Economy, forthcoming, online version available at